 By age 75, 50 to 75% of patients with ADPKD require renal replacement therapy (dialysis or transplantation).
+On average, glomerular filtration rate (GFR) declines by about 5 mL/min/year after the fourth decade of life.
 Predictors of more rapid progression to renal failure include the following:

 ADPKD does not increase risk of renal cancer, but if patients with ADPKD develop renal cancer, it is more likely to be bilateral.
 Renal cancer rarely causes death.
 Patients usually die of heart disease (sometimes valvular), disseminated infection, or ruptured cerebral aneurysm.